xjiajiahao/decg/README.md

 res_DeSCG, res_DeSGSFW, res_AccDeSGSFW, res_CenSCG =  movie_main_stochastic(10, 10, 100, 2, "er", 16, 10, false);  # see the main file for detailed descriptions of the function arguments.
 ```

-### Notes
-* There are two data sets for the movie recommendation application, one contains 100K entries of rating, and the other contains 1M entries.
-The "100K" dataset is used by default.
-To use the "1M" data set, one can change "100K" to "1M" in the main files.

 ### Directory Structure
 ``` bash
 ├── README.md